galaktor/gogre3d/README.md

 ## llcoi
 gogre3d is /not/ a port of ogre to golang.
 It's a wrapper, and in fact it's really just a really slim wrapper on top of the already slim C wrapper llcoi (https://bitbucket.org/galaktor/llcoi). gogre3d compiles and links only to llcoi. llcoi, however, obviously depends on Ogre (and OIS).

 The functionality of gogre3d is directly dependant on llcoi exposing the required functionality.
-Particuly during the early stages, gogre3d will only expose a small subset of llcoi, which in turn only exposes basic ogre functionality.
+Especially during the early stages, gogre3d will only expose a small subset of llcoi, which in turn only exposes basic ogre functionality.

 Exposing additional features to both llcoi and gogre3d is fairly trivial.
 I encourage you to contribute whatever you add back to the projects - it's not an official part of Ogre, and needs the community in order to expand.